Evans helps No. 1 Louisville survive Miami (Florida) 79-76

 BIG PICTURE

 Miami: Fresh off rallying from 23 points down to win 72-68 at Pittsburgh, the Hurricanes looked like they might repeat the feat against Louisville in whacking a 16-point deficit down.
 They just kept sending Evans to the line, and that made the difference in another tight contest.
+Coach Katie Meier missed a chance to record her 300th victory at Miami.

-Louisville: The Cardinals survived yet another challenge since becoming No. 1 thanks to Evans, who offset 5 of 15 shooting to win the game at the line.
-Dixon provided a big boost as well with her best since transferring to Louisville from Georgia Tech, where she twice scored a career-best 22 two seasons ago.
+Louisville: The Cardinals survived yet another challenge since becoming No. 1 thanks to Evans, who offset 5-of-15 shooting and 2 of 9 from long to win the game at the line.
+Dixon provided a big boost as well with her best Louisville game since transferring from Georgia Tech, where she twice scored a career-best 22 two seasons ago.
+As good as her 6-of-7 shooting was, Dixon was happier with her nine rebounds.

+“I wanted to make sure I was doing a better job rebounding,” Dixon said.
+“I didn’t feel like I rebounded my best at Wake Forest, and that’s one of the things that makes me me.
+That’s one of the areas I really focused on this game.”

 UP NEXT